mastermj65/help/07_tech-support/07_supported-browsers.md

 - On Windows: Upgrade to [Chrome](http://www.google.com/chrome)
 - On Apple Products: Upgrade Safari or move to [Chrome](http://www.google.com/chrome)

-If you are already on a supported browser but you are still encountering issues, we recommend upgrading your browser.
+If you are already on a supported browser but you are still encountering issues, we recommend upgrading your browser to the latest version.

-#### How do I upgrade my browser?
+#### How do I upgrade my browser to the latest version?

 Each browser does upgrading differently: